atrahhdis/mahasivipassana/content/the-progress-of-insight-map.md

 &nbsp;
 ## The Maps in Science

-Reference on the PoI Map can be found on the following scientific documents:
+References on the PoI Map can be found on the following scientific documents:

 - [The Stages of Mindfulness Meditation: A Validation Study](https://mahasivipassana/downloads/pdf/scientific/the_stages_of_mindfulness_meditation_a_validation_study.pdf) by Daniel P Brown and Jack Engler *([original source](https://pdfs.semanticscholar.org/9093/c762d4420cfd2bca76454a9784f3224a108f.pdf))*